Igomigo/env-guard/README.md

 Simple, framework-agnostic SDK for validating required environment variables in Node.js apps.
 Keep configs clean, fail fast with friendly, well-formatted logs.

+### What EnvGuard solves

+You ship a service that runs perfectly locally and on staging, but production crashes or—worse—behaves unpredictably because:

+- A required variable (like `DATABASE_URL`) wasn’t set in the production/local/staging environment
+- `PORT` was set to `"eighty"` instead of a number
+- `ADMIN_EMAIL` had a typo
+- `BASE_URL` missed its protocol and broke redirects
+- New feature depends on a fresh env var; a team mate forgot to include it in prod environment.
+All quiet at boot… then the first request hits that path and kaboom — hello 500s.

+EnvGuard performs a quick preflight at startup, validating the presence and basic types of the environment variables your app relies on.
+When something’s off, it prints a clear, friendly report and (optionally) exits fast so you don’t ship broken configs.
+This saves hours of debugging and prevents subtle runtime bugs caused by misconfigured environments in local dev, CI, and production.

 ### Features

 - **Zero coupling to dotenv** (or any loader) – you bring envs, EnvGuard validates